Josh-Uvi/LyricFinder/README.md

 # LyricFinder App

-> App that finds song lyrics using React and the Musixmatch API.
+A Simple Lyric Finder App that is built with React and the Musixmatch API.

 ## Quick Start